 ToothachesPain - tooth or teeth

-Sometimes, pain that's felt in the tooth is actually due to pain in other parts of the body.
-This is called referred pain or radiating pain.
+Sometimes, pain that is felt in the tooth is actually due to pain in other parts of the body.
+This is called referred pain.
 For example, an earache may sometimes cause tooth pain.

 - Abscessed tooth

 - Heart attack (can include jaw pain, neck pain, or toothache)

 Most heart attacks are caused by a blood clot that blocks one of the coronary arteries.
 The coronary arteries bring blood and oxygen to the heart. ...

 You can use over-the-counter pain medicine if you can't see your dentist or primary health care provider right away.

 Over-the-counter (OTC) pain relievers can help relieve pain or lower a fever.
 Over-the-counter means you can buy these medicines without a prescript...

 Your dentist may recommend antibiotics and other treatments, like a root canal for toothaches caused by a tooth abscess.

 Use good oral hygiene to prevent tooth decay.
 A low-sugar diet is recommended along with regular flossing, brushing with fluoride toothpaste, and regular professional cleaning.
 Sealants and fluoride applications by the dentist are important for preventing tooth decay.